 Another great advantage is that its learning curve is not as steep as Kubernetes.
 Hence, in general, one can say that Swarm stands out for simplicity!

 On the other hand, Kubernetes is very flexible as it allows users to run systems in containers as they need it.
-It only requires users to tell the desired state of the containerized system, and it will not only make it happen but also ensure that it stays in the desired state, fixing any obstacle that may occur, despite its complexity.
+It only requires users to tell the desired state of the containerised system, and it will not only make it happen but also ensure that it stays in the desired state, fixing any obstacle that may occur, despite its complexity.
 In fact, K8s is able to do so much that it is almost hard to get a grip on everything it offers.
 It additionally includes a vast array of authentication options and configurations.
-The default configurations address most needs, and it is possible to explore other configuration options for customization and extensions.
+The default configurations address most needs, and it is possible to explore other configuration options for customisation and extensions.

 In contrast, Swarm is more limited in this regard.
 Also, as explained, in K8s, services can be specified according to load balancer types, allowing developers to make the most out of several platforms' capabilities.

-Therefore, with Kubernetes, it is possible to do almost anything (not so say everything) regarding containerization orchestration.
+Therefore, with Kubernetes, it is possible to do almost anything (not so say everything) regarding containerisation orchestration.
 The key takeaway is that multiple solutions imply greater flexibility than Swarm; however, it comes at the cost of not being as easy to learn and fully master.

 Furthermore, Kubernetes has also been around for longer than Swarm.
 This contributed highly to its advantage in terms of popularity and, consequently, resulted in an extensive community where users can easily find documentation and support.

 There is no precise rule when it comes to choosing one technology or the other, but in general, if the production deployment is on Kubernetes, then it makes sense to test it on Kubernetes as well.
-Plus, as we can discern, Kubernetes remains a more powerful, flexible, and customizable solution than Swarm.
+Plus, as we can discern, Kubernetes remains a more powerful, flexible, and customisable solution than Swarm.

 Nonetheless, when handling other less complex use cases and with smaller workloads, the simplicity of Swarm might be advantageous and easier to start.